Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Get A Michigan Certificate of Exemption

 When a Michigan business purchases inventory to resell, it can do so without paying state sales taxes.
-To do so, the retailer must provide a Michigan Certificate of Exemption (commonly known as a Resale Certificate) to its vendor.
+To do so, the retailer must provide its vendor a Michigan Certificate of Exemption (commonly known as a Resale Certificate).

 Learn how a Michigan Sales Tax Certificate of Exemption works, how to get one, and more.